qzhao19/MarketMind-Flow/README.md

 Download and install Apifox from [Apifox Official Website](https://apifox.com/)

 ### 4.4 Configure the Project
 You may need to set up environment variables and modify the configuration files in the config directory according to your needs.
-For example, you can set the database connection string in ``settings.py``.

-### 4.4 Configure the Project
-You may need to set up environment variables and modify the configuration files in the config directory according to your needs.
 For example, you can set the following configurations in ``settings.py``:

 1. **Ollama Model Configuration**: